 - leukaemia – a type of cancer affecting white blood cells

 - lymphoma – another type of cancer affecting white blood cells

-- myeloma – cancer affecting cells called plasma cells
+- multiple myeloma – cancer affecting cells called plasma cells

-- certain blood, immune system and metabolic disorders – examples include sickle cell anaemia, thalassaemia, severe combined immunodeficiency (SCID) and Hurler syndrome
+- certain blood, immune system and metabolic disorders – including sickle cell anaemia, thalassaemia, severe combined immunodeficiency (SCID) and Hurler syndrome

-A stem cell transplant will usually only be carried out if other treatments haven't helped, the potential benefits of a transplant outweigh the risks and you're in relatively good health, despite your underlying condition.
+A stem cell transplant will usually only be carried out if other treatments have not helped, the potential benefits of a transplant outweigh the risks and you're in relatively good health, despite your underlying condition.

 What does a stem cell transplant involve?

 A stem cell transplant can involve taking healthy stem cells from the blood or bone marrow of one person – ideally a close family member with the same or similar tissue type – and transferring them to another person.
 This is called an allogeneic transplant.

 It's also possible to remove stem cells from your own body and transplant them later, after any damaged or diseased cells have been removed.
 This is called an autologous transplant.